knexpress/Finance-System/EMPOST_STAGING_VALIDATION_DATA.md

 | **Currency** | AED |
 | **Delivery Type** | COD |

-**Use these values to search and validate in EMpost staging dashboard.**
+**Use these values to search and validate in the EMpost production dashboard.**

 ---